flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-11-quick-quotes/index.md

     _key: card-3-36a4d701-ddfc-41ba-9f8e-c5b22cff469c
   - order: 3
     body: >-
-      > ‘Good deeds come back to help you, and bad deeds come back to haunt you….It felt good to give it to them…They said it restored their faith in humanity.’
+      > "Good deeds come back to help you, and bad deeds come back to haunt you….It felt good to give it to them…They said it restored their faith in humanity."